 How Much Does Vacant Property Insurance Cost?

-Because vacant properties are classified as high risk, a basic vacant property insurance policy may be 50% higher than the cost of it being occupied.
+Vacant properties can sometimes be classified as high risk, therefore a basic vacant property insurance policy may be 50% higher than the cost of it being occupied.
 A few factors are usually reviewed when determining the cost of a vacant building including building age, material, update, security, territory, etc.

-Any property, vacant or not, is one of the most valuable investments you may have.
-If you’re having a hard time differentiating between unoccupied or vacant, it is wise to get in touch with an insurance expert to help determine your specific needs.
+Any property, home or commercial building, vacant or occupied, is one of the most valuable investments you may have.
+If you’re in search for an affordable vacant property insurance policy, it is wise to get in touch with an insurance expert to help determine your specific needs.
 Getting insured by Insured ASAP has never been easier.
 Vacant property insurance quotes are available over the phone at (800) 641-7488